DhruvBhirud/tvtime/README.md

-# Movie Watchlist
+# TV Time - A Movie Watchlist App
-A Movie Watchlist Project using OMDB an IMDb API, Java Spring Boot and Angular
+A Movie Watchlist Project using OMDB an IMDb API, Streaming Availability API, Java Spring Boot and Angular

 # Project Composition
 This project is split into two components: